Remember then: there is only one time that is important - Now! It is the most important time because it is the only time when we have any power.

 Wherever You Are, Be There

 The human brain is wired to seek out novelty, stimulation, and opportunity.
-Just under the surface of our normal awareness, the mind is continually evaluating what’s happening and asking “Is this interesting?
+Just beneath the surface of our awareness, the mind is constantly evaluating what’s happening and asking, “Is this interesting?
 Could this be good for me?”
-If what’s happening now is judged to be uninteresting or not rewarding enough, the mind quickly looks for something better.
+If the present moment is judged to be uninteresting or not rewarding enough, the mind quickly searches for something better.

-This default tendency to look for something better isn’t inherently a bad thing; it helped our ancestors stay alive, and contributed to the evolution and achievements of our species.
-However, there’s a risk that this tendency to habitually look beyond the present moment can cause us to miss out on valuable experiences.
+This default tendency to seek something better isn’t inherently bad—it helped our ancestors survive and has contributed to human achievement and progress.
+However, the habitual urge to look beyond the present can lead us to miss out on valuable experiences.

 First I was dying to finish high school and start college.